Ethanol Fuel: Green Revolution or Just Another Hoax?

 Which Cars Can Use Ethanol?

 In the U.S., most gasoline-powered cars can handle E10 (10% ethanol) without any issues, and many newer models are approved for E15 (15% ethanol).
-These low ethanol blends have been widely adopted across the country, but going beyond that isn’t as simple as just filling up with a higher ethanol mix.
+These low ethanol blends have been widely adopted across the country, but going beyond that is not as simple as just filling up with a higher ethanol mix.

-As for 100% ethanol (E100), it’s practically unheard of outside Brazil.
+As for 100% ethanol (E100), it is practically unheard of outside Brazil.
 Some cars there are built to run on pure ethanol, thanks to government policies and a long-established ethanol industry.
 In the U.S., no mass-market vehicles are designed for E100, and trying to run a standard gasoline engine on pure ethanol would require major modifications.

 Converting a Gasoline Car to Run on Ethanol